geomoose/geomoose-website/source/rfc/rfc-8.rst

 submitting changes to the GIS database, they can use network security or scripting-based client-server session handling.

-Injection implications No specific code changes will be included to address SQL injection.
+SQL Injection implications: No specific code changes will be included to address SQL injection.

 For GeoServer security implementation, see: -